NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/personalisation.md

 - nhsNumber
 - date

+{% include components/inset-text.html
-Any placeholders in your content need to match the PDS personalisation fields.
+    text='Make sure your personalisation fields exactly match the PDS personalisation fields.
+This includes using the correct order of upper and lower case letters.'
+%}

 ## Custom personalisation fields